sister dreamer lauren halsey’s architectural ode to tha surge n splurge of south central los angeles

 sister dreamer lauren halsey’s architectural ode to tha surge n splurge of south central los angeles is presented by Los Angeles Nomadic Division (LAND) and curated by LAND co-founder Christine Y. Kim.
 This work is realized by Lauren Halsey in collaboration with the architecture studio Current Interests, Taslimi Construction, and Green House.

-sister dreamer lauren halsey’s architectural ode to tha surge n splurge of south central los angeles is made possible with lead support from the Mellon Foundation and generous support from donors, including: Angeles Art Fund; Candy, Michael, Robert and Julia Barasch; Harrison & Brittany Barnes; Dr. Eraka Bath; Allison and Larry Berg; Anita Blanchard; Maverick Carter and LeBron James; David Kordansky; East West Bank; George and Azita Fatheree; Will Ferrell and Viveca Paulin-Ferrell; Ford Foundation; Larry Gagosian; Charles Gaines and Roxana Landaverde; Troy Garity; The Genco-Kamin Family; Agnes Gund; The Hearthland Foundation; Eric and Terri Holoman; Rashid Johnson and Sheree Hovsepian; Carolyn and Tom Liesy; The Maurice Marciano Family Foundation; Julie Mehretu; Mike Kelley Foundation for the Arts; Brad Pitt; Ayesha Selden and Devin W. Blackburn, Esq; Sherman Family Foundation; V. Joy Simmons, MD; Terra Foundation for American Art; Mickalene Thomas; George Wells and Manfred Rantner; and a pair of anonymous donors.
+sister dreamer lauren halsey’s architectural ode to tha surge n splurge of south central los angeles is made possible with lead support from the Mellon Foundation and generous support from donors, including: Angeles Art Fund; Candy, Michael, Robert and Julia Barasch; Harrison & Brittany Barnes; Dr. Eraka Bath; Allison and Larry Berg; Anita Blanchard; Maverick Carter and LeBron James; David Kordansky; East West Bank; George and Azita Fatheree; Will Ferrell and Viveca Paulin-Ferrell; Ford Foundation; Larry Gagosian; Charles Gaines and Roxana Landaverde; Troy Garity; The Genco-Kamin Family; Agnes Gund; The Hearthland Foundation; Eric and Terri Holoman; Rashid Johnson and Sheree Hovsepian; Carolyn and Tom Liesy; The Maurice Marciano Family Foundation; Julie Mehretu; Mike Kelley Foundation for the Arts; Brad Pitt; Ayesha Selden and Devin W. Blackburn, Esq; Sherman Family Foundation; V. Joy Simmons, MD; Terra Foundation for American Art; Mickalene Thomas; and George Wells and Manfred Rantner.

 Photos by Allen Chen/@_h_studio